Hero image showing a laptop with the Google homepage open, and a sketch of a person appearing to be deep in thought

 If you were cooking a meal for somebody you just met, you would ask what food they like.
 You would also ask if they have any allergies.
 You wouldn’t want to cook them a dish only to find out later that one of the ingredients ruined their week.

-By conducting user research, this is what you’re doing, and good content design starts with good user research.
+By conducting user research, this is what you’re doing, and a fundamental content design principle is that good content design starts with good user research.
 Rather than building your site around an element that isn’t going to work, you’re checking with the user before committing anything to code.
 As well as focusing on what the user wants, you’re protecting yourself from unnecessary work.

 That’s not to say that by adopting this approach you won’t have to test and iterate.
 You will, and you should.
 No product is going to be perfect from the beginning.
 However, taking this approach should mean you’ll avoid having to start from scratch.